 When do I register?

 Registration for recreational soccer runs from April 15 to June 15 for the fall season.
 You must register during this window to secure a spot on a team.
 If there is room on teams, it is possible to register after this period.
 In these cases, there will be a late fee.
 Friend and coach requests will not be accepted after the registration deadline.
-Teams are formed in mid-July.
+Teams are formed over the summer.
 (Competitive teams typically hold tryouts in January and February.
 Please check the tryouts section for more information).

 When is the season?

 Games run from after Labor Day at the beginning of September to the weekend before Thanksgiving in late November.
 Recreational teams typically play 11 games during the season.
 They will play against teams from Cardiff Soccer as well as neighboring recreational clubs from Solana Beach, Rancho Santa Fe and Encinitas.
 (Competitive teams play 13 to 15 games during the same fall season.)

 Practices will start towards the end of August.
 Micro teams will practice once per week with their team and coach.
 U8 teams will practice once per week.
 U10 teams and above will practice 2 times per week.
 Micro-U18 teams will typically have one game on Saturday, unless they have a bye.

 What are the age brackets?

 Micro soccer costs $100.
 All other age brackets are $155.
 We offer a $10 discount for each additional sibling.
 Registrations received after June 15 must pay a $25 late fee.

 Partial refund may be given on case-by-case basis.
 Yes scholarships are available